QUAREP-LiMi/WG1-Automation/Microscope_Systems/Nikon-CSU_W1/README.md

 is helpful, but we cannot provide support or warranty of any kind.
 Differences between similar microscopes (filters, light paths, etc.) are to be expected and the usually minor adaptations needed from one to another require the understanding of the code.
 Despite unlikely, damage to the equipment caused by wrong edits or by unforeseen circumstances is still possible.
-Proceed at your own risk, following the applicable safety regulations and keeping sure to understand the programs before trying them.
-In particular, for testing purposes we strongly advice to check the code for setting very low illumination powers, limiting the number of loops and shortening times while the light sources are on.
+While unlikely, damage to the equipment caused by wrong edits or by unforeseen circumstances is still possible.
+Proceed at your own risk, following the local safety regulations and  by by ensuring complete understanding of the programs prior to their execution.
+In particular, for testing purposes we strongly advise to employ low laser power settings and reduced number of loops.

 # Installation
 This program allows automatic power measurements for: